jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

     NO TESTS RAN

-  this is confusing, since the only way I know the test passed, is because I saw it fail.
-Which is why the :red:`RED` part of the cycle is important, it shows that the test works.
+  This is confusing, since the only way I know the test passed, is because I saw it fail.
 There has to be a better way.
+It is why the :red:`RED` part of the cycle is important, it shows that the test works.
 For now *cue CELEBRATION MUSIC AND DANCE!* I am :green:`GREEN!!`

 ----